avishkarbhasme/Talk_Talkies/README.md

 - 💬 **Community Hub**
   Connect with fellow movie lovers using integrated WhatsApp, Telegram, and Gmail links, and comment on movies.

-- 🔐 **User Authentication**
-  Secure login and logout for both general users and administrators using JWT.

 - 📱 **Responsive Design**
   Optimized for all screen sizes, from desktops to mobile devices.